 The parents then have a chance to review the report before the IEP is developed.
 If parents disagree with the report, they will have the opportunity to work together with the school to come up with a plan that best meets the child's needs.

-The next step is an IEP meeting at which the team and parents decide what will go into the plan.
-In addition to the evaluation team, a regular classroom teacher should be present to offer suggestions about how the plan can help the child's progress in the standard education curriculum and how it can be implemented in a regular classroom setting, if that's appropriate.
+The next step is an IEP meeting, during which the team and parents decide what will go into the plan.
+Also, a regular classroom teacher should attend to offer suggestions about how the plan can help the child's progress in the standard education curriculum and how it can be used in a regular classroom setting, if that's appropriate.

 At the meeting, the team will discuss a student's educational needs — as described in the CER — and come up with specific, measurable short-term and annual goals for each of those needs.